 Today’s North Carolina Personal Injury Blog post discusses a tip in writing your Demand Letter for your North Carolina Personal Injury Claim: keep it short and differentiate your claim.

-As always, if you need additional information or if your question is not answered, give our North Carolina Personal Injury Lawyers a call (888-820-5885), email (email@example.com) or contact us through our website at www.kregerthacker.com.
+As always, if you need additional information or if your question is not answered, give our Durham Personal Injury Lawyers a call (888-820-5885), email (email@example.com), or contact us through our website at www.kregerthacker.com.

 On that note, for those of you out there who are trying to settle your own Personal Injury case, keep in mind that normally with your demand letters less is more.
 You do not need to write a novel about every doctor, chiropractor, physical therapist, physician assistant, etc. that you visited, as all of that information is included in the medical bills and medical records.
 If you are looking to underscore the volume of healthcare providers or treatment, just include a sentence or two summarizing your treatment.